xanmankey/FishingForPhish/docs/index.rst

 .. note::

    This project is under active development.
-COntributions and adaptations of the methodology outlined in (TODO) are encouraged.
+Contributions and adaptations of the methodology outlined in (TODO) are encouraged.

 Contents
 --------